stephenswat/stephenswat.github.io/pages/index.md

 Hello there!
 My name is Stephen, and I am currently a PhD student in computer science at the University of Amsterdam in collaboration with the European Organization for Nuclear Research (CERN).
-Under the supervision of Ana-Lucia Varbanescu and Attila Krasznahorkay, I work on applying heterogeneous computing -- GPGPUs in particular -- to the reconstruction of particles in high-energy collisions.
+Under the supervision of Ana-Lucia Varbanescu, Andy Pimentel, Andreas Salzburger, and Attila Krasznahorkay, I work on applying heterogeneous computing -- GPGPUs in particular -- to the reconstruction of particles in high-energy collisions.

-Outside of work I like to cycle and swim, play tabletop games of all kinds, take photographs, cook, and commit myself to amateur botany.
+Outside of work I like to cycle, play tabletop games of all kinds, take photographs, cook, and commit myself to amateur botany.
 I am also very interested in category theory, functional programming, type theory, and computational trinitarianism, although my knowledge of these subjects is not nearly as well developed as I would like it to be.